axibase/arduino/dataTransmission/README.md

 char pass[] = "ssidPass";       // your network password
 ```

-Replace uniqID template by your personal ID.
-You can get it by [GUID generator](https://www.guidgenerator.com/online-guid-generator.aspx).
-After you get ID, remove last 13 letters ( last "-" and all after it ).
+Replace uniqID template with your personal ID.
+You can get it using [GUID generator](https://www.guidgenerator.com/online-guid-generator.aspx).
+After you got an ID, remove last 13 letters ( last "-" and everything that comes after).

 ```bash
 String uniqID = "xxxxxxxx-xxxx-xxxx-xxxx";
 ```

-Install mqtt-server and mqtt-subscription client, [mosquitto](http://mosquitto.org/) for example.
+Install mqtt-server and mqtt-subscription client, for example [mosquitto](http://mosquitto.org/).
 You can find installation instruction on [official project page](http://mosquitto.org/download/).

 Go to arduino/dataTransmission/ and run start_mqtt.sh script:
 ```bash